Generic selectors

 • Year opened: 2008

-The Beijing National Stadium is one of the most iconic sports arenas in the world and it deserves its status as the biggest stadium in China.
+The Beijing National Stadium is one of the most iconic sports arenas in the world, and it rightfully holds the title of China's largest stadium.
 Better known as the ‘Bird's Nest', the stadium was purpose-built for the 2008 Olympic Games and was the scene of the most spectacular Olympic Opening Ceremony of all time.

 The stadium was used throughout the games and has since been used for the 2015 Athletics World Championships and the 2022 Winter Olympics.
-The record attendance at the stadium is 89,102 from the Men's Football Gold Medal match at the 2018 Olympics.
+The record attendance at the stadium is 89,102, set during the Men's Football Gold Medal match at the 2018 Olympics.